OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 While running the application you may want to start tracing all calls to functions related to the notifications creation, e.g. `setContentTitle` or `setContentText` from [`NotificationCompat.Builder`](https://developer.android.com/reference/androidx/core/app/NotificationCompat.Builder).
 Observe the trace in the end and evaluate if it contains any sensitive information.

 ## Testing Backups for Sensitive Data (MSTG-STORAGE-8)

-### Overview

-This test case focuses on ensuring that backups do not store sensitive application specific data.
-The following checks should be performed:

-- Check `AndroidManifest.xml` for relevant backup flags.
-- Attempt to backup the application and inspect the backup for sensitive data.

 ### Static Analysis